Tangerine-Community/Tangerine/docs/system-administrator/using-docker-compose.md

 The bootstrap function creates a NestExpressApplication using `src/app.module.ts`.
 AppModule launches the editor interface ([app.module.ts](..%2F..%2Fserver-ui%2Fsrc%2Fapp.module.ts)).
 It also launches an expressInstance that serves the routes in server-ui/src/express-app.js.

+### Modifying the editor UI

-If you need to develop the editor app, docker exec into server-ui, cd to editor, and npm run dockerdev to watch the editor dirs.
+If you need to develop the editor app, docker exec into server-ui, cd to editor, and `npm run dockerdev` to watch the editor dirs.

 ## Server